San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Packers stats and trends

-- The Packers won their only game last year when playing as at least 3.5-point underdogs.
+- The Packers covered the spread when playing as at least 3.5-point underdogs in their only opportunity last year.

-- Green Bay was 11-3 against the spread and 12-2 overall in games when it recorded over 24.4 points last season.
+- When Green Bay recorded more than 24.4 points last year, it was 11-3 against the spread and 12-2 overall.

 - The Packers collected 74.6 more yards per game (389) than the 49ers allowed per outing (314.4) last year.

-- Green Bay was 11-5 against the spread and 13-3 overall when the team churned out more than 314.4 yards last season.
+- When Green Bay amassed more than 314.4 yards last season, the team was 11-5 against the spread and 13-3 overall.

-- Last season the Packers had 11 turnovers, nine fewer than the 49ers had takeaways (20).

 Home and road insights

-- San Francisco had two wins against the spread, and was 1-7 overall, at home last season.
+- San Francisco covered the spread twice at home, and was 1-7 overall there, last season.

-- In eight games at home last year, San Francisco went over the total four times.
+- In four of eight home games last season, San Francisco hit the over.

 - In away games last season, Green Bay was 5-3 against the spread, and 6-2 overall.

-- On the road, the Packers had two wins ATS (2-1) as 3.5-point underdogs or more.
+- The Packers had two wins ATS (2-1) away from home as 3.5-point underdogs or more.

-- Last year, in five of eight road games Green Bay went over the total.
+- In eight away games last season, Green Bay hit the over five times.

-- The average point total in Packers away games last season was 51.4 points, 1.4 more than this matchup's over/under (50).
+- The average point total in Packers away games last season was 51.4 points, 1.4 more than this outing's over/under (50).

 Powered by Data Skrive.